-1. This Convention shall apply to taxes on income imposed on behalf of a Contracting State or of its political subdivisions or local authorities, irrespective of the manner in which they are levied.
-2. There shall be regarded as taxes on income all taxes imposed on total income or on elements of income, including taxes on gains from the alienation of any property, taxes on the total amounts of wages or salaries paid by enterprises, as well as taxes on capital appreciation.

-3. The existing taxes to which this Convention shall apply are:
+- 1. This Convention shall apply to taxes on income imposed on behalf of a Contracting State or of its political subdivisions or local authorities, irrespective of the manner in which they are levied. - 2.
+There shall be regarded as taxes on income all taxes imposed on total income or on elements of income, including taxes on gains from the alienation of any property, taxes on the total amounts of wages or salaries paid by enterprises, as well as taxes on capital appreciation. - 3.
+The existing taxes to which this Convention shall apply are: - (a) in Argentina: - (i) the income tax; and - (ii) the presumed minimum income tax

-(a) in Ecuador:

-the income tax

-(hereinafter referred to as "Ecuadorian tax"); and
+(hereinafter referred to as "Argentine tax"); and